AshwiniKuradyUpadhya/CS157C-team2/README.md

 # CS157C-team2

 ## Info
+AWS CLI installed with aws configuration for dynamoDB webservices.

 dashboard/ is where the main application is.

 dashboard/template/ is where the .html files go.
 (Need to update img srcs with the django templating syntax)